-An individual voluntary arrangement (IVA) is a legal procedure for people in financial difficulties with unsecured debts.
+An IVA (or individual voluntary arrangement) is a legal procedure for people in financial difficulties with unsecured debts in England, Wales and Northern Ireland.
 It is a legal agreement between you and your creditors to only pay what you can actually afford to pay off your debts.

 The arrangement will stop any further interest and charges being added to your debts, and normally lasts 60 months (although occasionally 72).
 You will be legally required to pay the agreed monthly payment, and at the end of five years anything remaining (up to 80%!) will be legally written off.